WURFL/wurfl-microservice-examples/nifi-enrich-processor/README.md

 ### Build the Nifi bundle

 Apache NiFi component bundles are built into files with **.nar** extension.
-From this project root directory do:
+Run the following command from the project root folder (this folder):

 `mvn clean install`